roshanrajadhikari/ReactJS-Movie-Search-App/README.md

 ## Introduction

 This project provides a user-friendly interface for searching and browsing movies.
-It demonstrates the use of React components, asynchronous data fetching with `fetch` or `axios` (specify which you used), and state management to create a dynamic and interactive web application.
+It demonstrates the use of React components, asynchronous data fetching with `fetch` ), and state management to create a dynamic and interactive web application.
 The app focuses on providing a smooth search experience and clear presentation of movie information.

 ## Features

 - **Movie Search:** Search for movies by title.
 - **Detailed Movie Information:** View details about each movie, including poster, title, year, and other relevant information from the OMDb API.
-(Be specific about what details are shown.)
 - **Responsive Design:**  The app is designed to be responsive and work well on different screen sizes (desktop, tablet, mobile).
-- **Loading State:**  A loading indicator is displayed while movie data is being fetched.
-(If implemented)
 - **Error Handling:**  The app handles API errors and displays appropriate messages to the user.
 (If implemented)
 - **No Results Handling:**  A message is displayed if no movies are found for a given search term.
 (If implemented)